JohnCoene/javascript-for-r/_book/1-02-basics.md

 ### Variable Declaration and Scope {#basics-var-scope}

-One significant way JavaScript differs from R is that variables must be declared using one of three keywords, `var`, `let`, or `const` which mainly affect the scope where the declared variable will be accessible.
+One significant way JavaScript differs from R is that variables must be declared using one of three keywords, `var`, `let`, or `const`, which mainly affect the scope where the declared variable will be accessible.

 ```js
 x = 1; // error